2025 Pennsylvania Supreme Court election: Background

 Christine Donohue was first elected in 2015, and assumed office the year after.
-Prior to being elected, Donohue served on the Superior Court of Pennsylvania, as well as on the Pennsylvania Judicial Conduct Board and the PA Court of Judicial Discipline.
+Prior to being elected, Donohue served on the Superior Court of Pennsylvania, as well as on the Pennsylvania Judicial Conduct Board and the Pennsylvania Court of Judicial Discipline.
 She also served as a member of the Pennsylvania Board of Law Examiners.
 Before that, she served as a civil trial lawyer and litigator for nearly three decades.

 In 2024, Donohue voted with the majority to order lower courts to reconsider the legality of barring Medicaid recipients from receiving abortion services.

 "The Pennsylvania Constitution secures the fundamental right to reproductive autonomy, which includes the right to decide whether to have an abortion or carry a pregnancy to term."